mathkr/pound/README.md

 The bytecode that is being generated also only consists of `#` and `_` symbols.

-Pound is a stackmachine that runs on the bytecode generated from a basic assembly language with only 9 instructions.
+Pound is a stack machine that runs on the bytecode generated from a basic assembly language with only 9 instructions.

 Numbers are represented in binary but instead of